 When you switch desktop to Session 0 for the first time you might just see a completely black screen.
 This is completely normal.
 To resolve this you must completely uninstall then reinstall your graphics drivers.
 If you are seeing this in a virtual machine, then uninstall and reinstall the corresponding virtual machine "helper" drivers - for example, VMware Tools.
 If you are running Windows 10 Version 1803 or later or Server 2019 and experience this then you will need to deploy our ZeroInput driver.

 Fully Patch Microsoft WindowsWe have seen several Session 0 issues resolved just by patching Windows.
 Hence, before deploying any FireDaemon product and before attempting to use Session 0 you should fully patch your Microsoft Windows operating system via Windows Update.
-This means all critical and recommended patches and updates including IE11.
+This means all critical and recommended patches and updates including IE11 and root certificates.

 Use Specific Service User Accounts to Avoid Application Issues on Session 0

 Keyboard and Mouse Are Completely Ignored on Session 0 on Windows 10, Server 2016 or Server 2019If you switch to Session 0 on Windows 10, Server 2016, or Server 2019 your keyboard and mouse will not work.
 Please refer to this article for a detailed discussion and workarounds.
-Also, check out our ZeroInput driver which mitigates the issue.
+Also, check out our ZeroInputdriver which can assist in mitigating the issue.

 Session 0 Inaccessible On Server Core Variants

 Server Core is the headless version of Microsoft Windows.
 Server Core is designed to be centrally managed via Server Manager.
-Microsoft has released a variety of Server Core variants including Server 1709 and Server Nano.
 You can enable RDP on Server Core (via the sconfig utility) however, once you RDP in, you will only be presented with a single command prompt.
 Additionally, many GUI based applications are not installed, or if they are installed you will need to launch them via the command line manually.
 Note that the Interactive Services Detection Service (UI0Detect) is not installed at all on Server Core.
-Whilst its possible to install FireDaemon Pro and setup FireDaemon Pro based services, it's impossible to switch to Session 0 by virtue of the Interactive Services Detection Service (UI0Detect) being absent.
-However, you can try deploying FireDaemon ZeroInput plus FireDaemon Zero if you are desperate to get to Session 0 on these server variants.
+Whilst it's possible to install FireDaemon Pro and setup FireDaemon Pro based services, it's impossible to switch to Session 0 by virtue of the Interactive Services Detection Service (UI0Detect) and all supporting features being absent.

 Interactive Services Detection Service Removed On Windows 10 Version 1803 and Server 2019